 A friend of mine, who worked for a high profile company in New York, accepted a promotion and transfer to Tokyo.
 He welcomed the change in locale and radically different corporate culture.
 A few months into his new assignment, he noted that while his coworkers displayed support of his leadership by verbally agreeing with his directives; when it came time for actual follow-through, his subordinates responded with taciturn resistance.
 Eventually, my friend came to understand the reason for his coworkers’ reticence in following his leadership: he was viewed by his Japanese team as a “gaikoku-jin” or “gaijin.”
 Literally, an outside person, a foreigner; someone who is a non-Japanese person.

 If you’re bristling at my friend’s plight, you’re reacting to discrimination; the unjust treatment of a category of people.
 The criteria for bias was nationality.
 Would that no one have to face prejudicial thoughts or discriminatory action on individual or systemic levels, but unfortunately such is not the world we live in.

-Lest you think your life is untouched by discrimination or prejudice, let me give a few words of sage advice from my grandmother: keep living (you’ll learn exactly what I’m talking about).
+Lest you think your life is untouched by discrimination or prejudice, let me give a few words of sage advice from my grandmother: keep living.

 There you have it, all of humanity’s woes neatly separated into five clearly defined categories —